-Our customer, an e-learning company, required stricter security and network controls with a stringent approval process for all outbound DNS queries.
-To achieve this, they implemented a DNS firewall to enforce security policies and prevent unauthorized access.
-Additionally, the team needed a clear demarcation between their internal and production environments, ensuring that external users could not make calls to the internal environment or vice versa.
-By leveraging a DNS firewall, they effectively blocked malicious traffic, enhanced network security, and maintained strict access control across their infrastructure.
+Our customer, an e-learning company, required enhanced security and network controls, including a strict approval process for all outbound DNS queries.
+To address this, they implemented a DNS firewall to enforce robust security policies and block unauthorized access.
+A key requirement was to maintain a clear separation between internal and production environments, ensuring that external users could not access internal resources and vice versa.
+By leveraging a DNS firewall, they successfully mitigated malicious traffic, strengthened network defenses, and enforced strict access controls across their infrastructure.
+With the support of comprehensive cloud infrastructure services and guidance from a trusted cloud consulting company, the organization was able to secure their environment while maintaining high operational efficiency and compliance.

 The CloudifyOps team recommended using a Route 53 Resolver DNS Firewall to block DNS queries from known malicious domains, while allowing queries from trusted domains.